Definition of single-use plastic products

 Exceptions:

-Balloons and sticks for industrial or other commercial use and applications which are not distributed to consumers, sold through industrial or commercial channels, e.g. business-to-business or applications such as research, weather balloons, industrial and commercial decoration, and not distributed to consumers.
+Balloons for industrial or other commercial use and applications which are not distributed to consumers, sold through industrial or commercial channels, e.g. business-to-business or applications such as research, weather balloons, industrial and commercial decoration, and not distributed to consumers.

 Tobacco products with filters and filters marketed for use in combination with tobacco products.